sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 `covenant_requirements`, and `bind_psbt` does not infer or dispatch a generic program request from a key.
 An application must preserve this source and make its intended request explicitly.
+For a nonzero evaluator ID, also preserve the matching interpreter module;
+the ID authenticates those bytes but cannot reconstruct them.
+The example's interpreter is distributed in `evaluators/artifacts/pay_at_least.wasm`.

 Binding supplies the candidates' actual previous transactions and Taproot data.
 Only after compiling and binding does the example create the evaluator and ask